xcat2/xcat-core/docs/source/advanced/kit/hpc/quickstart.rst

         addkitcomp -a -i rhels7.2-ppc64le-install-compute \
             essl-computenode-3264rtecuda-5.4.0-0-rhels-7.2-ppc64le

       If the system doesn't have GPU and the CUDA toolkit is not needed,  the adminstrator should not add the following kit components that requires the CUDA packages: ``essl-loginnode-5.4.0-0-rhels-7.2-ppc64le``, ``essl-computenode-3264rte-5.4.0-0-rhels-7.2-ppc64le`` and ``essl-computenode-3264rtecuda-5.4.0-0-rhels-7.2-ppc64le``.
-Please check the ESSL installation guide: http://www.ibm.com/support/knowledgecenter/SSFHY8_5.4.0/com.ibm.cluster.essl.v5r4.essl300.doc/am5il_xcatinstall.htm
+Check the ESSL installation guide: http://www.ibm.com/support/knowledgecenter/SSFHY8_5.4.0/com.ibm.cluster.essl.v5r4.essl300.doc/am5il_xcatinstall.htm

     #.
 Add the **Parallel ESSL** kitcomponents to osimage.